Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Discussion

-For the algorithm designed to detect shared and unshared singular vectors, we focus on the case where unshared vectors are orthogonal.
-Heuristically, the algorithm relies on the distance between vectors and remains effective even in the presence of mild non-orthogonality among unshared vectors.
+For the algorithm detecting shared and unshared singular vectors, we focus on the case where unshared vectors are orthogonal.
+The algorithm relies on the distance between vectors and remains effective even in the presence of mild non-orthogonality among unshared vectors.
 This is because mildly non-orthogonal unshared vectors generally still exhibit a relatively large $\sin \Theta$ distance.
-In cases where the non-orthogonality is more pronounced, the algorithms still yield a result such that $\mathbb{J} \subset \widehat{\mathbb{J}}$.
-The detailed discussion can be found in Section S1.3 of the Supplement.
-Investigating the degree of non-orthogonality that the algorithm can tolerate and extending it to handle non-orthogonal unshared singular vectors are intriguing directions for future research.
+When the non-orthogonality is more pronounced, the algorithms still yield a result such that $\mathbb{J} \subset \widehat{\mathbb{J}}$.
+Investigating the degree of non-orthogonality that can be tolerated and extending it to handle non-orthogonal unshared singular vectors are intriguing for future research.

 In this work, we focus exclusively on leveraging the shared singular subspace.
 However, when unshared singular vectors are not exactly orthogonal, there may be latent shared information embedded within them.
 For instance, if two unshared vectors form a small angle, their near alignment suggests potential shared structure.
 To simplify the problem, we do not account for such shared information within the unshared singular subspaces.
 A promising avenue for future exploration would involve redefining the notions of shared and unshared information and developing methods to capture shared structure arising from non-orthogonal unshared vectors.